1. Research the location

 3. Talk to a specialist broker

-When researching how to buy to let it is vital to talk to someone that has a deep understand of the buy to let mortgage market.
+When researching how to buy to let it is vital to talk to someone that has a deep understanding of the buy to let mortgage market.
 Some buy to let mortgages are not available on the high street, so to ensure you get a complete picture of the finance options available you should consider using the services of an independent specialist mortgage broker who has access to the whole market - you can call us today on 0845 345 6788.

 Due to their business volumes and longstanding relationships with lenders, specialist brokers often afford their clients preferential processing treatment on mortgage applications.
 Remember, unlike home-owner mortgages, buy to let mortgages are not regulated by the FCA, so make sure that you use a broker that is a member of the National Association of Commercial Finance Brokers.